benshimonz/V1/README.md

 * An entity (yellow/aggregated/blue/logical/red)
 * A quantifier

-The quantifiers in following examples are used in both ways:
+The following examples demonstrate both ways to use quantifiers:

 _**Q11:** Any current member of the Masons guild, who since 1011 or later knows someone who left the Saddlers guild or the Blacksmiths guild - on June 1010 or later_